-5 Conclusions
+5 Conclusion

-This paper investigates the role of long-term inflation expectations for the transmission of monetary policy shocks.
-We identified the monetary policy shock by a mix of zero- and sign restrictions in a structural VAR consisting of the policy rate, inflation, unemployment and a measure of long-term inflation expectations.
+This paper investigates the role of long-term inflation expectations for the conduct and transmission of monetary policy.
+We identify the monetary policy and expectations shocks by a mix of zero- and sign restrictions in a structural VAR consisting of the policy rate, inflation, unemployment and a measure of long-term inflation expectations.
 Since we replace the federal funds rate with the shadow rate during the zero lower bound period, the monetary policy shocks should also capture unconventional monetary policy measures.

-In contrast to earlier studies, we confirm that U.S. long-term inflation expectations respond significantly to a monetary policy shock.
-In a counterfactual analysis, we find that long-term inflation expectations play an important role for the transmission of monetary policy shocks to inflation.
-We demonstrate that these findings are robust with respect to other shadow rates from the literature and alternative plausible identifying assumptions.
-In line with recent evidence found by Jarociński and Karadi (2020), our results provides new evidence on the economic significance of the re-anchoring channel and the importance of long-term inflation expectations for the conduct of monetary policy.
+In contrast to earlier studies, we show that U.S. long-term inflation expectations respond instantaneously to a monetary policy shock.
+We explore the quantitative implications of the estimation results for monetary policy using structural scenario analysis.
+First, we find that long-term inflation expectations play an important role for the transmission of monetary policy shocks to inflation.
+We demonstrate that these findings are robust with respect to other shadow rates from the literature and alternative identifying assumptions.
+Second, our analysis strongly suggests that the response of U.S. monetary policy to expectations shocks has contributed to the stabilization of the economy and the anchoring of inflation expectations.
+In line with Jarociński and Karadi (2020), our results provide new evidence on the re-anchoring channel and the importance of long-term inflation expectations for the conduct of monetary policy.